【高雄市】Kaohsiung City Guide

 Kaohsiung’s newest Light Rail loop is honestly one of the nicest ways to explore the city.
 It stops near every major attraction, waterfront areas, and art districts — perfect for casual sightseeing.
 You can tap in with an EasyCard or iPASS, so getting around is super easy.

-Fast, clean, air-conditioned transit.
-This is your best way to move efficiently across the city without breaking the bank, and great news, EasyCard and iPass works here as well!
+MRT, also known as Mass Rapid Transit, is a fast, clean, air-conditioned metro.
+This is your best way to move efficiently across the city without breaking the bank, and great news, EasyCard and iPass work here as well!

 YouBike